 If your child has had close contact with someone who has COVID-19 or have been advised to quarantine, please do not send your child to camp until they’ve completed the quarantine required by Los Angeles County.

 If someone at camp becomes ill with COVID-19, we will notify you.
 We’ll then follow LA County’s protocol for cleaning, sanitizing, and possible temporary closure of camp.

 We’ll be following all of California, Los Angeles County, and the American Camp Association guidelines in safely providing camp activities, cleaning supplies and equipment to avoid disease transmission.
 All other activities will take place, with some modifications that won’t change your camper’s experience!

 Hygiene, Cleaning and More

-All campers and staff will be required to wear cloth face coverings at all times, other than while eating, swimming, boogie boarding or paddling.
+Campers may wear masks if they choose to do so.
 There’s lots more information on our website regarding our plans for cleaning, screening, hygiene, communication, and lots more.
 We know, too, that things are always changing, and restrictions in LA County and at Sandy Days may get stricter or looser as we get closer to opening.
 If you have any questions, please ask!